SSHFC/docs/docs/aacms.md

 In this instance, we will be looking at the AACMS module.
 This module helps generate various reports as outputs based on member/staff attendance.
 Clicking <span style="color:red">AACMS</span> in the dashboard or on the sidebar opens a portal that allows users generate various reports as shown in Figure 5.
 ![Figure 5](img/aacms.png){ align=center }

-- Button One (1): This button generates a detailed attendace report shown in  Figure 6.
+- Button One (1): This button generates a detailed attendance report shown in  Figure 6.
 - Button Two (2): This button generates a summary attendance report shown in Figure 7.

 ![Figure 6](img/detailed.png){ align=left }